 Protein is important for your body post-workout, but it's not sufficient by itself.
 Why?
 Your body breaks down its energy reserves-- otherwise known as muscle glycogen-- during a workout.
 Thus, you need fuel-- ideally in the form of plant-based carbs-- to replenish those lost reserves.
 To accomplish this goal, look no further than the sweet potato.
 It might surprise you to learn that this tasty side dish can actually be considered a super food.
 Besides being loaded with carbs, sweet potatoes contain a whopping three days worth of vitamin A.

-Sometimes the best post-workout foods come in the tiniest packages.
+Sometimes when you think about what to eat after a workout, blueberries might not be your first choice.
 While a handful of blueberries isn't likely to satiate your hunger following a rigorous workout, it does provide other important benefits in the form of antioxidants.
 If you give your body an antioxidant boost after an intense workout, you can significantly speed up your recovery rate.

 When considering a hearty post-workout meal, kiwi likely doesn't come to mind as a worthwhile addition.
 Surprisingly, kiwis are full of vitamin C and potassium.
 Like blueberries, they're also a good source of antioxidants so that they can aid in your recovery.
 Hold off on tossing out the skin, though: it's loaded with even more nutrients to help you get the most out of your workout.